-Statement of Commissioner Brian Quintenz in Support of Final Interpretive Guidance: Retail Commodity Transactions Involving Certain Digital Assets
+Statement of Commissioner Brian D. Quintenz in Support of Final Interpretive Guidance: Retail Commodity Transactions Involving Certain Digital Assets

 March 24, 2020

 I support today’s final interpretive guidance regarding when “actual delivery” has occurred in the context of transactions with retail customers entered into on a leveraged, financed, or margined basis involving digital assets that are, or can be, used as a medium of exchange.
 In the past, the Commission has seen platforms offering retail customers the ability to enter into margined or financed transactions on all manner of commodities–foreign currencies, precious metals, for example–that are repeatedly rolled, offset against, or cashed out.
 Platforms offering digital assets to retail customers on a margined basis are the latest iteration of this activity.

 In function, these trades bear many of the hallmarks of futures trading by allowing retail customers to speculate on price movements of the underlying commodity, but without any of the important customer protections afforded by regulated futures exchanges.
 Recognizing the potential for fraud and abuse in these retail markets, the Commodity Exchange Act calls for such trades to be treated as if they were futures, unless the commodity is “actually delivered.”
 Historically, the Commission has employed a functional approach to determine whether “actual delivery” has occurred, closely scrutinizing “how the agreement, contract, or transaction is marketed, managed, and performed, instead of relying solely on language used by the parties in the agreement…” Today’s final interpretive guidance builds upon that functional approach, tailoring it to the unique characteristics of digital assets.